PaarthAsri/Paarth-Asri/README.md

-# Advanced AI Based Phishing Email Detection System
+# Advanced Phishing Email Detection System

 A comprehensive solution for detecting and analyzing phishing emails using advanced machine learning and natural language processing techniques.